 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Instead of baking the filling and zucchini together in the oven all at once, this method cuts the cooking time in half by letting the zucchini bake while you saute the filling in a separate pan on the stove.
-The result is a meal ready to eat in about 30 minutes.
+Instead of baking the filling and zucchini together in the oven all at once, this method cuts the cooking time in half by letting the zucchini bake and soften while you sauté the filling in a separate pan on the stove.

 Top these with shredded cheese for a quick vegetarian meal, or keep this dairy-free by using vegan cheese or my favorite Vegan Nacho Cheese sauce.
 Either way, it’s delicious!